Shoonkey/hand-dash/README.md

 You can play the game by using the space key on your keyboard or using your webcam, opening and closing your hand.
 The idea for building this came from watching [Erick Wendel](https://github.com/ErickWendel)'s JS Expert Week 07 (his code can be found [here](https://github.com/ErickWendel/semana-javascript-expert07)).

-Just like Erick Wendel, I used [TensorflowJS handpose](https://github.com/tensorflow/tfjs-models/tree/master/handpose) and [Fingerpose](https://github.com/andypotato/fingerpose)
+Just like Erick Wendel, I used [TensorflowJS hand pose detection](https://github.com/tensorflow/tfjs-models/tree/master/hand-pose-detection) and [Fingerpose](https://github.com/andypotato/fingerpose)

 ## Wanna run it yourself?